dantan123/pattern_recognition/README.md

 The experimental error rate and a confusion matrix are created for each classifier.
 What is a confusion matrix?
 The following link provides a good introduction: https://towardsdatascience.com/understanding-confusion-matrix-a9ad42dcfd62.

+## Key Observations:
+After investigating the various classifications methods, the MAP classifier was found to perform the best out of all the classifiers.
+This is expected since MAP accounts for both probability and distance measures.
+The NN and kNN classifiers are generally accurate around decision boundaries.
+However, they tend to overfit the test data and are sensitive to outliers as well as computationally expensive.

 # Lab 2

 lab 2 involves model estimation and learning through both parametric and nonparametric methods using MLE and parzen windows (kernal density estimation).The following links describe the methodologies: